 Auburn: Recently adopted a detailed code that allows for the APDDs to operate on sidewalks or road shoulders with at least 5 feet in width.
-They must provide written notification annually to all property owners and residents in the area the personal delivery devices are intended to operate, and they must notify the City Engineer with detail on their operation schedule and map at least annually.
+They must provide written notification annually to all property owners and residents in the area which the personal delivery device intends to operate and they must notify the City Engineer with detail on their operation schedule and map at least annually.
 The devices can't be within 50 feet of each other while in operation on the same sidewalk or same side of the road.